DhaSmiley/StreamBitrateCalculator/README.md

 # StreamBitrateCalculator
-A basic Stream Bitrate Calculator
+A basic Stream Bitrate Calculator.

+Based on personal testing and investigating.